elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     <br>

     :fontawesome-solid-arrow-left: <span style="color: blue; font-size: 18px;">**Prerequisites**</span>
-    To effectively follow and read this handbook, learners should have:
+    To effectively read and use this handbook, learners should have:

     1. foundational knowledge in basic principles of education and curriculum development
     2. familiarity with instructional design frameworks